castares/movie-recommender/README.md

 Movie Time is a collaborative recommender system based on Machine Learning using the [MovieLens Dataset](https://grouplens.org/datasets/movielens/latest/)  and the metadata of the movies from Kaggle's [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset).
 Using Scikit-Learn for both Clustering and user rating prediction.
 The feature extraction and Machine Learning process are written in Pandas and Dask for full scalability.
-The data is stored on a MongoDB Atlas and is accessible through a bottle based API deployed in Heroku.
+The data is stored on a MongoDB Atlas and is accessible through a Bottle based API deployed in Heroku.

 ### 1. The Pipeline